ChangCuTan/socketio-test/README.md

 ## ELECTRON  TEST (run a Desktop App)
 Please Run `npm install` then
 Run  `npm run electron` .
-This will build and run the app in desktop applaction
+This will build and run the app in desktop application.